The main building at the West Tennessee Mental Health Institute

 County Seat: Bolivar

 In the 1880s, a retired Confederate colonel named Paul Jones donated land to start a home here for people with mental disabilities.
 It opened in 1889 and for many years was known as the West Tennessee Hospital for the Insane.
-By the 1950s it had more than 2,000 patients -- too many, as it turned out -- and in following years several other mental hospitals were built in Tennessee (now there are five in the state).
+By the 1950s it had more than 2,000 patients.
+Since that time, several other mental hospitals have been built in Tennessee.

-Today the West Tennessee Mental Health Institute takes care of about 250 patients and is scattered on a campus with several buildings and has 700 employees, making it the largest employer in Bolivar.
+Today the West Tennessee Mental Health Institute takes care of about 250 patients and is scattered on a campus with several buildings and has 700 employees.
 But the future of its beautiful original building is somewhat in doubt, since it badly needs renovation.

 Stanley Scott in his college yearbook